January 30, 2026

 500 BC: Ergonomics in Ancient Greece

-We have the Ancient Greeks to thank for many modern innovations, including user experience design.
+We have the Ancient Greeks to thank for user experience design.
 They started with what we now know as ergonomics, the study of designing spaces and objects to optimize comfort and functionality (particularly in work environments).
 Though ergonomics wasn’t formalized until the 20th century, the Ancient Greeks laid the groundwork as early as 500 BC.

 The History and Evolution of UX Design